 Check out the current USC Aiken Brainfuse schedule!

 To access Brainfuse, log on to Blackboard, click on any of your current USCA courses, and then choose “Tools” and “Brainfuse.”
 You will be redirected to the Brainfuse website.
 From there, you can access live tutors or the Writing Lab from the top of the page.
-You can also explore other Brainfuse services that don’t count against your five hour limit, including the ability to create flashcards, test yourself in different subject areas, or schedule online meetings with your classmates (a great way to collaborate on group projects or to form online study groups).
+You can also explore other Brainfuse services that don’t count against your six hour limit, including the ability to create flashcards, test yourself in different subject areas, or schedule online meetings with your classmates (a great way to collaborate on group projects or to form online study groups).